Integration of Alternative Messaging Providers

-The following steps must be carried out:
+The following steps must be performed:

 • Request the necessary information from the provider